5 Things You Want a Principal to Know About the School Librarian

 linebreak

-7. Once you have a preliminary LLC Matrix, pull out Library Lesson Plans that you regularly teach and replace your own Lesson info as shown in the example above.
-Be sure to enter National School Library Standards into the appropriate fields.
-(I like to enter my lesson Title into the subject row and the lesson Theme or Learning Target into the Info-Lit row.)
+7. Once you have this preliminary Curriculum Matrix, pull out all Library Lesson Plans that you currently teach and, in the appropriate fields, fill in other lesson info and the National School Library Standards, which is now included on another tabbed spreadsheet to copy & paste into the other sheets as needed.
+I like to enter my lesson Title into the subject row and the lesson Theme or Learning Target into the Info-Lit row.

-When you’ve finished your LLC Matrix, you’ll have a thorough picture of all subject area curricula and where you can create more lessons to introduce, review, and build Library Information Literacy Skills.
-You may also see the need to enhance the library’s print or digital collection to meet a curricular need you weren’t aware of.
+4. Make notes of where you need to expand the library’s print or digital collection to meet a curricular need you weren’t aware of.

-Your LLC Matrix may occasionally need changes as standards and course curricula change, but if you keep up with it, you’ll always have a broad view of library visits and the Info-Lit Skills you cover for the grade levels.
+Your Curriculum Matrix may occasionally need to be updated as standards and course curricula change, but if you keep up with it, you’ll always have a broad view of library visits and the Info-Lit Skills you cover for all your grade levels.

-The Library Lesson Curriculum Matrix is a great tool to show your principal during evaluations, so they understand how valuable you are to classroom learning!
+The Library Lesson Curriculum Matrix is a great tool to show your principal during evaluations, so s/he understands how valuable you are to classroom learning!

-HOW TO USE YOUR LIBRARY LESSON CURRICULUM MATRIX
+HOW TO COLLABORATE WITH YOUR CURRICULUM MATRIX

 Collaborate with Teachers using the Library Lesson Curriculum Matrix - Use the No Sweat School Library Lesson Curriculum Matrix Template to plan Library Lessons with subject area teachers, and take a printout along when approaching them to schedule a library visit.
-They'll be convinced that collaborating with the School Librarian will benefit their students! #NoSweatLibraryCreating the Library Lesson Curriculum Matrix is the easy part.
-Creating specific Library Lessons is a bit more challenging.
-The really hard part is convincing teachers that students will benefit from a Library Lesson!
-Here’s how I do it:
+They'll be convinced that collaborating with the School Librarian will benefit their students! | No Sweat Library

-• At the start of each grading period I look over the upcoming library lessons & resources for that span in my Matrix.
-I select & print out enough of the Matrix so those teachers see how important their place is in building Info-Lit skills.
+• At the start of each grading period I use my Curriculum Matrix to view upcoming possible library lessons & resources for that time span.
+I select & print out enough of the Matrix so I can visit with those teachers and show them how important their place is in building Info-Lit skills.

 linebreak

-When only library resources are needed, I use my Library Lesson Short Form for Teacher Requests (available on my FREE Librarian Resources page).
+• I print out the related Library Lesson Plans—recurring or new—so I can show each teacher how I incorporate their unit Standards and activities as a focus for the library skills lesson.
+When only library resources are needed, I use my Library Lesson Short Form for Teacher Requests (available on my FREE Librarian Resources page) so the teacher can make any changes or additional requests.

 linebreak